Rarotonga Steam Railway

 The Rarotonga Steam Railway was a short tourist railway on Rarotonga in the Cook Islands.

 History

 Around 1914 the Union Steam Ship Company of New Zealand had railway tracks in Avarua's wharf.

 There was no railway line in operation on the Cook Islands until the beginning of the 1990s.

-In 1991 or 1992 resident of Rarotonga, Tim Arnold, a descendant of Field Marshal Gebhard Leberecht von Blücher, purchased a steam locomotive in Poland and brought it to Avarua.
+In 1991 or 1992 a resident of Rarotonga, Tim Arnold, a descendant of Field Marshal Gebhard Leberecht von Blücher, purchased a working steam locomotive in Poland and brought it to Avarua.